- Information For

 Raquel Ruiz, Altadena, CA

 I knew from the beginning of the college application process that Oklahoma State was one of my top choices, so I wanted to apply as soon as possible.
 I also really wanted the T-shirt!
-Applying early and getting a decision before I started my senior year took a lot of stress off.
+Applying early and getting a decision before I started my senior year relieved a lot of stress.
 All my friends were envious that I had already heard from my first choice before school started.